Dr. Michitoshi Soga receives a Foreign Minister's Commendation from the Ministry of Foreign Affairs of Japan in August 2012

 culture, business, science and technology.
 In so doing, it serves as a

 generative force in international education.
 For additional details about the Soga Japan Center and its work, please visit the Center's web site.

 Dr. Soga passed away on March 3, 2013, but his legacy will remain within the Center.
-If you would like to make a gift to the Soga Japan Center in Dr. Soga's memory, please click the button below.
+If you would like to make a gift to the Soga Japan Center in Dr. Soga's memory, please click the button above.